Altium: Solutions

+Altium Designer and Altium 365 serve as the underlying design and cloud platform across all of Altium's solutions.
+Beginning in 2024–2025, Altium reorganised its commercial offerings under three subscription-based platform tiers — Altium Discover, Altium Develop, and Altium Agile, each bundling varying levels of access to those underlying tools and capabilities.

+Octopart Discover

-Altium Discover is a platform that equips engineers with a solution-oriented approach to finding, exploring, and selecting components and technologies that meet specific design requirements.
+Octopart Discover is a platform that equips engineers with a solution-oriented approach to finding, exploring, and selecting components and technologies that meet specific design requirements.
 It captures the context around design intent to enable more solution-focused engagement, strengthens communication and collaboration with manufacturers and distributors, and provides actionable insight and intelligence to support faster, more informed decision-making.